pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/20_Custom_Views.md

 * not showing the parent folder as its root
 * showing it at the right side in expanded state (there can be only one expanded tree on each side)
 * do NOT show all blog articles which have the text "magnis" in their English title.
+* only the classes `Category` (class id: 5) and `Subarticle` (class id: SUBARTICLE) should be enabled to be added. `Category` is only allowed to be added on the first level of the object tree. `Subarticle` is available in the context menu on the first three levels of the object tree.

 ```php
 <?php